cohesity/cohesity_sdk/cohesity_sdk/docs/KeystoneApi.md

 id = 1 # int | Specifies the Keystone id.
-body = UpdateKeystoneRequest() # UpdateKeystoneRequest | Specifies the paremters to update a Keystone configuration.
+body = Keystone() # Keystone | Specifies the paremters to update a Keystone configuration.

 # example passing only required values which don't have defaults set
 try: